ROBLOX Developer Roadmap

 Without this you will stay stuck

-Most people skip these fundamentals and jump staight into advanced tutorials.
+Most people skip these fundamentals and jump straight into advanced tutorials.
 Level 1 fixes that by giving you the core understanding everything else builds on.

 You cannot move forward to complicated concepts without level 1 understanding.
 Each level after uses concepts that build on the foundation level 1 lays.